bhendarkargaurav/Project_Notes/README.md

 Express is a small framework that sits on top of Node.js’s web server functionality to simplify its APIs and add helpful new features.
 It makes it easier to organize your application’s functionality with middleware and routing; it adds helpful utilities to Node.js’s HTTP objects; it facilitates the rendering of dynamic HTTP objects.

 Express is a part of MEAN stack, a full stack JavaScript solution used in building fast, robust, and maintainable production web applications.
+Express.js is a lightweight Node.js framework that gives us ability to create server-side web applications faster and smarter.
+The main reason for choosing Express is its simplicity, minimalism, flexibility, and scalability characteristics.
+It provides easy setup for middlewares and routing.
 1. What is Node.js?
 Where can you use it?
 Node.js is an open-source, cross-platform JavaScript runtime environment and library to run web applications outside the client’s browser.
 It is used to create server-side web applications.